Anna Maria Niemeyer: Death and legacy

 Niemeyer died on 6 June 2012 in the Samaritan Hospital of Rio after a lengthy stay with emphysema and cancer.
 She was buried at the Cemitério de São João Batista in the Botafogo neighborhood of Rio de Janeiro.
-Her furniture designs have become collectors items and are featured in museum and private collections, like the "Rio" in the permanent collection of the NoHo Modern in the NoHo Arts District, Los Angeles.
+Her furniture designs have become collector's items and are featured in museum and private collections, like the "Rio" in the permanent collection of the NoHo Modern in the NoHo Arts District, Los Angeles.
 They have been sold by both Christie's and Sotheby's as works of art.